dentarg/auth0-blog/_posts/2017-10-06-azure-storage.markdown

 }
 ```

 The process to create entities into Azure Table Storage, as we can see, is quite simple.
 The first step is to retrieve a reference to `CloudTable`.
-After that we create a new `CustomerEntity`, with some arbitrary `Email` and `PhoneNumber`.
+After that, we create a new `CustomerEntity`, with some arbitrary `Email` and `PhoneNumber`.
 Then, in the third and last step, we instruct `CloudTable` to execute an insert `TableOperation`, passing the customer instance that we just created.

 ## What is Azure Blob Storage?

-Blob, an acronym to "Binary Large OBject", is a collection of binary data that can represent any kind of file (like images, videos, documents, programs, etc).
+Blob, an acronym to "Binary Large OBject", is a collection of binary data that can represent any type of file (like images, videos, documents, programs, etc).
 Microsoft Azure enables developers to store two types of blobs: *Block Blobs* and *Page Blobs*.
 In the following sections, we are going to learn about these types and how to store them into Microsoft Azure Storage accounts.

 ### Block Blobs